cyfrost/copr-veracrypt/README.md

 COPR builds done [here](https://copr.fedorainfracloud.org/coprs/cyfrost/packages/builds/) and the upstream Veracrypt repo lies [here](https://github.com/veracrypt/VeraCrypt).

+WebHook is setup to trigger build on every new commit push (usually done to out a new veracrypt release).

 ### Installing Veracrypt on Fedora

 The installation instructions can be found [here](https://copr.fedorainfracloud.org/coprs/cyfrost/packages/).